Child and Family Studies MS

 Do I need anything special for the program?

-Students will need a computer, broadband access to the Internet, and a Web camera and microphone.
+Students for the online Child and Family Studies Masters will need a computer, broadband access to the Internet, and a Web camera and microphone.

 What courses are offered during the program?

-The program is designed for students who work and want to go to school part-time.
+The online Child and Family Studies Masters program is designed for students who work and want to go to school part-time.
 We offer two courses a semester (fall, spring, and summer), with the goal of each student graduating in two years.

 What can I expect when I start taking classes?

 Courses in the online CFSMS program involve extensive reading, writing, and scholarly discussions related to lifespan development and family relationships from systemic and bioecological perspectives.
 Class activities may be asynchronous or synchronous involving class discussion boards, instant messaging, and/or video chats.
 During their second year in the program, students choose to complete either a supervised practicum or a thesis.
 The practicum experience is arranged on an individual basis with each student, and in some instances the practicum can be completed at the student’s current job site; however, the practicum must be a new professional experience.
 Students who plan to continue their education in doctoral study are encouraged to complete a thesis (1-6 credit hours), which involves independent research under the guidance of their faculty thesis chair and committee.

 Will I have to take a comprehensive exam in order to graduate?